 Truth – skip bin companies often don’t require that their customers are at home when skip bins are delivered.

 While most skip bin companies deliver within a certain time frame, they usually don’t need the owner to be present.
-Therefore, the only homeowner needs to be present in a gated property, where gate access is needed to let the delivery driver enter.
+Therefore, the only homeowner must be present in a gated property, where gate access is needed to let the delivery driver enter.

-However, if you’re not home, bear in mind that the skip bin may end up in awkward positions, which can be inconvenient.
+However, if you’re not home, remember that the skip bin may end up in awkward positions, which can be inconvenient.
 So, it’s important to provide instructions on where you want the skip bin to be placed if you won’t be home at the time of delivery.

 As you can see, there are many myths about skip bin hire, all of which we have debunked.
 Skip bin hire can be convenient, affordable and safe when you skip the skip bin myths and skip the skip bin companies that employ those methods.